Sampsonyu/Data_Modelling_with_Apache_Cassandra/README.md

 **1st Song plays by session**

-> Query: Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
+> Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4

 Required fields: artist, song, length, sessionid, itemInSession